Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Test_cases.rst

 If you would like to view your test cases with paraview, here are some instructions:

-- For spheres, please use one of this two options:
+- For spheres, please use one of these two options:

   - "Point Gaussian" and adjust the radius (one type)
-  - Select "Use Scale Array" and select radius as "Gaussian Scale Array" while unselect "Use Scale Transfert Function" and put the field "Gaussian Radius" to 1.
+  - Select "Use Scale Array" and select radius as "Gaussian Scale Array" while unselecting "Use Scale Transfer Function" and put the field "Gaussian Radius" to 1.

 - For polyhedra: